 APPEL has developed sample CPD cycles, based on some feedback that pharmacists shared regarding their experiences of student placements.
-These cycles are intended to illustrate how pharmacists can incorporate their own experiences of APPEL student placements into a professional learning journey.
-This CPD cycle could be based on your experience of undertaking trainer training, preparing for a student placement or supervising a student on placement, for example
+These cycles are intended to illustrate how pharmacists can incorporate their experiences of APPEL student placements into their professional learning journey.
+Training a student offers excellent CPD opportunities, including learning through teaching, peernetworking at APPEL events, learning from students, and developing core competencies.
+A CPD cycle could be based on your experience of undertaking APPEL trainer training, preparing for a student placement or supervising a student on placement.